backstage/backstage/beps/0003-metadata-on-relations/README.md

 The summary of the BEP is a few paragraphs long and give a high-level overview of the features to be implemented.
 It should be possible to read *only* the summary and understand what the BEP is proposing to accomplish and what impact it has for users.
 -->

 Metadata on relations is an important step forward to enabling more advanced use cases of the catalog's relational layer.
 While users will not be directly impacted by this update, plugin developers will be able to leverage this work for richer experiences.
-This BEP builds on decisions made during the last catalog rewrite, introduces a new way of defining annotations, and modifies some of the core catalog stitching loop.
+This BEP builds on decisions made during the last catalog rewrite, introduces a new way of defining relations, and modifies some of the core catalog stitching loop.

 ## Glossary